medialab/minet/docs/cli.md

                                 computer's browser (supports "firefox",
                                 "chrome", "chromium", "opera" and "edge").
   -H, --header HEADERS          Custom headers used with every requests.
-  --insecure                    Whether to allow ssl errors when performing
+  -k, --insecure                Whether to allow ssl errors when performing
                                 requests or not.
   --keep-failed-contents        Whether to keep & write contents for failed
                                 (i.e. non-200) http requests.